tinymce/tinymce-docs/rtc/jwt-authentication.md

 The `sub` field is used to identify users to avoid sending sensitive or identity information to {{site.companyname}} in plain text.
 By minimizing the information in JWT claims and relying on the client-side resolution of user IDs, no private data will be transmitted through the RTC server without encryption.

 {% include auth/jwt-endpoint-setup-procedure.md %}

-## Generating a secure encryption key

-> **Caution**: These suggestions may not guarantee a secure connection.
-If data secrecy is important to you please consult a security professional.

-Encryption security is a trade off between the complexity of generating a key and the risk of compromise should the key be disclosed to an unknown third party.
-Here are some suggested ways to generate keys, in descending order of safety:

-* Store a global list of keys for your application, and use the document ID along with random data to salt the current key _on your server_ to produce a key unique to the document session.
-Do not return the salt data to `keyHint`; return an identifier that can be used to look up the unique key on the server.
-* Use a fixed random key for each document, and generate random salt data to provide a unique key for each session.
-Pass the salt data to `keyHint`.
-* Generate and store a fixed random key for each document in your database.
-Ignore the `keyHint` input field and return a fixed arbitrary `keyHint` value.

-## Encryption key rotation and key hints

-The RTC configuration API is designed to support key rotation.
-Keys cannot be rotated on demand; if this is important to you, please contact {{site.companyname}} to discuss how we can best provide that functionality.

-Document collaboration may be performed in multiple sessions.
-For example, when a new version of {{site.productname}} is deployed it may be incompatible with existing sessions.
-Only one session will be active at a time but older sessions may still be used to bootstrap new sessions.
-As such, old keys cannot be immediately discarded when a new key is requested.

-In order to allow for key rotation, a key hint is supplied so the provider may tell the difference between these two cases and act accordingly.
-If the key hint is `null`, then the client wants the "current" key and can be issued a key different from any previously used key.
-If the key hint is set, then the client is requesting a previously-issued key so that it can read the session history.

-A specific key hint may be specified in the key response.
-If it is not specified, then an empty string will be sent when the client requests that key in future.

-> **Warning**: The key hint is transmitted _in plain text_.
-Do not store secret or sensitive information in the key hint.

-The key hint can be a key thumbprint, ID, or other non-sensitive identifier that will help select the key, such as a timestamp.
-It is only recorded when `keyHint` is `null` in the request.

 ## Need help?